Your eclipse guide (with the things not in many eclipse guides)

 There are some things to look at during totality other than the eclipse

-Don't spend too much time on them, but unless your eclipse is very short, look around.
+Don't spend too much time on them, but unless your eclipse is under a minute, look around.
 Notice it looks like sunset in every direction.
 Notice some of the stars and planets are visible to you.
 Notice a little about the people around you.
 Then get back to the eclipse.

 The diamond ring is the most spectacular part of the eclipse